|

 Why Is Soil Aeration Important?

 Soil aeration is important because it can relieve soil compaction.
-Soil compaction prevents or hinders the oxygen circulation and moisture levels in the soil and stops nutrients from being delivered to plant roots.
+Soil compaction prevents or hinders oxygen circulation and moisture levels in the soil and stops nutrients from being delivered to plant roots.

 The result is that the grass roots find it difficult to penetrate the compacted soil, instead forming a shallow root structure on the surface of the soil substrate which struggles to find enough nutrients to properly thrive.